Zigatronz/Mirror-Update-Backup/README.md

 # Mirror Update Backup
-Backup a folder to a another folder by using mirror update method.
+Backup a folder to an another folder by using mirror update method.

 # How to use
 ## Install requirement